PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 ### Step 5 - Your first video game with Tetra and Rust !

-> :exclamation: We strongly advise you to use the resources given for this exercise.
+> ❗ We strongly advise you to use the resources given for this exercise.

-The serious things begin! :muscle:
+The serious things begin! 💪

 This exercise aims to condense all the skills seen in this workshop and push it even further.